After hugging your flowers put them in a vase lined with lemon slices. Pretty, huh?

 Wintertime Vegan “Suet”

-The birds won’t miss the meat and your kitties will love to watch the action!
+The birds won’t miss the meat and your kitties will love to watch the action!2 cups peanut butter

 2 cups vegetable shortening